mmahdi-farrokhy/CleanCodeBook/README.md

 7. Private methods which are called by public methods

 ## Encapsulation
 Tests dominate the code.
-If a test inside the package needs to call a method or access a field, that method or field should be declared as protectedor to be accessible all over the package.
+If a test inside the package needs to call a method or access a field, that method or field should be declared as protected to be accessible all over the package.
 Yet, decreasing the encapsulation level should be the last thing to consider.

 ## Minimal Classes
 The first rule for classes is that they should be small as possible.
 Just like the methods, being minimal is the primary principle for designing the classes.